Skip to content

 Where to Stay

-Since I don’t have specific accommodation data for Lamai Beach, I’d recommend looking at beachfront resorts and mid-range hotels along the main stretch of beach.
-The area typically offers good value compared to other parts of Koh Samui, with options ranging from budget-friendly guesthouses to upscale beach resorts.
-The central part of Lamai puts you within walking distance of restaurants and shops, while the quieter ends of the beach offer more secluded resort experiences.
+Lamai offers good value compared to other parts of Koh Samui, with options ranging from budget-friendly guesthouses to upscale beach resorts along the main stretch.
+The central part of the beach puts you within walking distance of restaurants and shops, while the quieter ends offer more secluded resort experiences.

 Getting There